 6. Offer to help someone without expecting anything in return

 In high school, my English teacher made the class watch the movie “Pay It Forward”.
-I didn’t find the movie itself great (it didn’t involve as many explosions or car chases as I liked).
-But the main message of the movie has stuck with me ever since.
+The main message of the movie has stuck with me ever since.

 “Paying it forward” comes down to asking a person you’ve been kind to not return the favor, but instead to repay the kindness to someone else.
 That way, one simple act of kindness has the power to turn into a larger wave of kindness.